jmvrbanac/flux-blog/content/linux/fixing_gparted_block_size_problem.md

 driver descriptor says the physical block size is 2048 bytes, but Linux says it is 512 bytes".

-This is usually caused by accidently using the wrong block size when copied an iso to the drive.
+This is usually caused by accidently using the wrong block size when copying an iso to the drive.
 This is an annoying problem, but it's rather easy to fix.

 The way I fix this problem is to use ```dd``` to write the correct block size